 * Except for extraordinary circumstances as previously defined.

 A student desiring to audit a course must submit an official request to the Student Enrollment Center after securing the approval of the professor of the course.
-A change of registration from credit to audit or from audit to credit may occur only during the first seven calendar days of the semester.
+A change of registration from credit to audit or from audit to credit may occur only during the first eight calendar days of the semester.
 Auditing students pay the same tuition and fees as students taking courses for credit.

 Please note: Senior citizens registering for courses under the special student status will automatically be assigned an audit grade.